thanif/CPL/README.md

 The dataset has been collected using the CARLA Simulator gear server available here: https://drive.google.com/file/d/1X52PXqT0phEi5WEWAISAQYZs-Ivx4VoE/view

-The data collector used is availale here: https://github.com/carla-simulator/data-collector
+The data collector used is available here: https://github.com/carla-simulator/data-collector

 The dataset consists of 48 camera configurations with each town having 24 configurations.
 The parameters modified for generating the configurations include fov, x, y, z, pitch, yaw, and roll.
 Here, fov is the field of view, (x, y, z) is the translation while (pitch, yaw, and roll) is the rotation between the cameras.
 The total number of image pairs is 79,320, out of which 18,083 belong to Town 1 while 61,237 belong to Town 2, the difference in the number of images is due to the length of the tracks.